thepaperpilot/Babble-Buds/README.md

 # Babble Buds

-> This is an **ALPHA** release.
-It is not yet feature complete, and existing features are not thoroughly tested.
+> This is a **BETA** release.
+It is almost feature complete, and pretty stable but no promises.
+Backwards compatibility is assured.

 Babble buds is a free, open source puppet show software.
 It is heavily based on the non-public software called "Puppet Pals", used in URealms Live.
 The software is written using electron and PIXI.js.